wikp/inka.js/README.md

 ## inka?

-A friend of mine has a cat named "Inka" and a blog on which she had plenty of notes about the kitty that she want to migrate to wordpress.com.
+A friend of mine has a cat named "Inka" and a blog on which she had plenty of notes about the kitty that she want to migrate to new blog on wordpress.com.
 I've decided to help her with that.

 New blog about cats, handmade works and sewing you can visit [here][1] (in Polish).

 [1]: http://diywithacat.wordpress.com/